Cinnaminson High School: Athletics

 In 1991, Cinnaminson and Harrison High School were declared boys' soccer co-champions after playing to a 0–0 tie in the state Group II final, the program's first state championship.
 The soccer team won the 1999 South, Group II Group Semifinals, defeating Northern Burlington County Regional High School by a score of 4–2 in the tournament final.
 The 2004 team won the South, Group II championship, edging Haddon Township High School in the final, 1–0.
 In 2007, the team won the South Jersey Group II state sectional championship with a 4–1 win over Delran High School in the tournament final.

 The girls cross country team won the Group II state championship in 1991.

 The football team won the NJSIAA South Jersey Group II state sectional title in 1991.
 The 1991 team posted the program's first perfect season by going 11–0 and defeating Hammonton High School in the South Jersey Group II sectional championship game.
 In 2004, Cinnaminson running back and team co-captain Darrell "DJ" Riley set a single-game varsity football rushing record with 360 yards in only three quarters of play.
 He also had six touchdowns in his record performance.
 The coach of the school's football team is Mario Patrizi.
 In football, Cinnaminson has notable alumni: Andre Collins, a linebacker for the Cincinnati Bengals, headed the first class of inductees to the Cinnaminson High School Athletic Hall of Fame.
 Collins, a 1986 graduate, went on to compete in football at Penn State, and before playing for the Bengals was a member of the 1991 Washington Redskins' Super Bowl team.

 The baseball team won the Group II state championship in 2013, defeating Mahwah High School by a 2–1 score in the finals of the tournament.
 In 2013, the team defeated West Deptford High School by a score of 8–1 to win the South Jersey Group II state title under head coach, Kevin Merrill.
-The 2003 baseball team lost in the South Jersey Group II state sectional title game, 16–12 to Manchester Township High School.

 The wrestling team won the Central Jersey Group I sectional title in 2015.

 Cinnaminson High School competes in Varsity Tier II of the South Jersey High School Ice Hockey League.